 These courses are for downhill skiers and boarders.
 All participants must travel on touring skis or splitboard during the course and be comfortable riding black diamond terrain at the resort or ungroomed backcountry snow on slopes up to 30 degrees (blue square).
 If you are new to touring or looking to polish your skills before your AIARE 1, check out our Backcountry Essentials course.

 All AIARE 1 courses at our Wasatch location utilize a hybrid learning model.
-The course starts as soon as you enroll with an online learning module.
+You’ll receive access to an online learning module one week prior to course launch.
 Then you’ll meet with your instructor via an evening video chat session two days before the course starts.
 If the field days start Wednesday, you would meet with your instructor Monday evening to review the online learning, discuss the current avalanche hazard forecast and plan the tours for the field days.

 Anyone who travels in the backcountry needs to continue their education every year.
 An AIARE 1 or avalanche rescue course is a great place to start or review if you’re feeling rusty.
 An AIARE 2 course is best for skiers and snowboarders comfortable with their skills and looking for the next step.
 Along with our AIARE Courses, we offer a number of clinics and opportunities that get you into the mountains!

 Our AIARE 1 Avalanche courses take advantage of the amazing terrain in the Wasatch to help jump start your touring career.
 We use a hybrid course model to maximize your time in the mountains.
 The course starts with an online learning module that you gain access to as soon as you sign up.
 Two days before your course starts, you’ll meet with your instructor for an evening of virtual learning using video chat.
 The course will officially begin in the field where you’ll spend two full day tours traveling through the mountains practicing techniques for managing avalanche hazard.

 CLICK HERE for a sample schedule.